 A transport company might want to support forestry projects in Australia to offset the emissions from their trucks locally.
 Or a manufacturer with operations in China might want to support renewable energy projects in China.

-Here are a few projects our customers support through Pangolin’s certified carbon credit program.
-These are accepted abatement for the National Carbon Offset Standard (NCOS).
+Here are a few projects our customers support through Pangolin’s certified carbon credit program and via select partners.
+These are accepted abatement for Climate Active.

 Some projects to consider:

 - Rwanda: Improved Kitchen Regimes – Cleaner Cookstoves

 - India: Solar Photovoltaic Power Project (Gujarat)

 - Vietnam: Rice Husk Thermal Energy Generation (Cai Be)

 - Australia: Yarra Yarra Biodiversity Corridor (WA)

 - Timor-Leste (East Timor): WithOneSeed carbon forestry project

 - China: CECIC HKC Gansu Changma Wind Power Project (Yumen County)